 The most common types of political reporters and their roles in the newsroom

-The most common types of political reporters are national, state, and local.
+The most common political reporters are national, state, and local.
 These reporters cover everything related to politics for their newsroom.

-A political reporter has the job of informing the public as well as providing insight to newsmakers.
+A political reporter has the job of informing the public and providing newsmakers insight.

-In a newsroom, there are different types of people who report on the goings-on of government.
+In a newsroom, different types of people report on the government’s goings-on.
 There are the city desk reporters who look at local politics and do investigative stories on corruption in the city.

 It depends on the day, but usually, I’m researching a new article.
 One of my favorite things is interviewing politicians and discussing their views on current events.

 A typical day for a reporter at work starts before 9:00 AM and can end around 7:00 PM.
-During this time, the reporter must try to interview one of the candidates for president or go to their press conference.
+During this time, the reporter must try to interview one of the presidential candidates or go to their press conference.

 A typical day for a political reporter involves writing about the upcoming election, interviewing candidates running for office, and attending rallies.

-Pros and cons to being a political reporter
+Pros and cons of being a political reporter

 Pros: You get to cover the most critical events in your country